Stories

 Music Festivity Education Celebration Encounter Ghanaian Music Music Making Éwé Culture Sound Symposium

-A Portuguese procession through the streets o
+A Portuguese procession through the streets of St. John’s

 “There was a piano in every home”

-Vicki Carbage sings excerpts from a couple of songs that she remembers from her youth when there were lots of parties and it seemed like there was a piano in every home.
+Vicki Carbage sings excerpts from a couple of songs that she remembers from her youth, when there were lots of parties and it seemed like there was a piano in every home.
 She laughs as she admits that she cannot dance like she used to.

 Community Music Festivity Celebration Music Making Lebanese Culture Musical Style Musical Instruments Dance